UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/09_LVDS_panels.md

 By default, UDOO Neo displays the graphical user interface on the micro-HDMI port.
 LVDS screens can be connected to the `CN3` port.
 Before the screen can be used, it must be enabled as it follows.
 You cannot use the HDMI and the LVDS7 video outputs simultaneously.

 <div class="alert alert-danger" role="alert">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Warning!</span>
+  Make sure to plug the display cable when the board is turned off. <br />
   Make sure you are powering your UDOO Neo with a <a href="http://shop.udoo.org/eu/accessories/power-adapter-eu.html">12V power supply</a> when using LVDS screens.
 </div>